 After doing some general ‘life’ and business-related coaching for a while, I worked with my own coach (I basically think it’s essential to have a coach and experienced mentor in business) and identified my ‘zone of genius’ – which is just a fancy way of saying that I get to use all the skills and experience I’ve gathered through a career of marketing/media, book publishing and coaching, and put them together in one awesome and powerful package.

-This, ladies and gents, is how I became a Book Coach.
+This is how I became a Book Coach.

 A few years later, the business has grown from strength to strength.
 Today, we are a team of 15 industry professionals and experts, and we help coaches, consultants, speakers and entrepreneurs write and publish non-fiction books including self-help, business books and memoirs.

 We support and guide you from your idea right through the planning and writing process, so you know exactly what to do and have the accountability you need to get it done.
 You will then work with my team to have it edited, designed, and printed, and put out in the world!

 In 2021, we have taken it up a notch.

 After observing the extreme success of some of my clients, and the beautiful books making much less impact by other clients, I realised the missing ingredient… Leveraging.

 Most authors are so focused on creating a beautiful book, that once it’s published, they take their foot off the accelerator, and don’t really ‘do’ much with the book.

 Thought Leaders Academy is our 12-month program which goes beyond the book, and turns authors into thought leaders.
 With an incredible faculty of experts in speaking, media, profile building, funnels, courses, and more, you will learn all the ways to skyrocket your profile and your income using your book (because it’s not through sales!).